 You likely don’t need any reminding (after all, your city is probably packed with Christmas lights, trees and music!), but Christmas is just around the corner.
-If you’re spending Christmas with housemates or new friends in Australia, there are plenty of ways to get into the festive spirit.
+You might not be able to head home this holiday season, and as a result, you may be spending Christmas with housemates or new friends in Australia.
+If that’s the case, there are plenty of ways to get into the festive spirit.

 Australians often celebrate Christmas Day by enjoying a Christmas lunch or dinner with their closest family and friends.
 The meal usually consists of a selection of hot and cold dishes, including fresh seafood.
-And even though Christmas falls during summer, many families will enjoy roast turkey, hot sides, and rich Christmas pudding on the day.
+Even though Christmas falls during summer, many families will enjoy roast turkey, hot sides and rich Christmas pudding on the day.

 If you’re celebrating with a group of friends on Christmas Day, you could consider doing a ‘pot luck’.
 This means everyone can bring a dish to share, and the responsibility of hosting doesn’t have to fall on one person’s shoulders.
 Why not ask guests to bring a traditional Christmas dish from their home country?